aarong/feedme-spec/README.md

 - `ActionRevelation` reveals an action on an open feed.

-- `FeedTermination` indicates that an open feed has been forcibly closed.
+- `FeedTermination` indicates that a previously open feed has been forcibly closed.

 #### Responses to Client Messages

 ##### ViolationResponse

-A `ViolationResponse` message responds to a client message that violates the specification.
+A `ViolationResponse` is used to respond to any client message that violates the part of the specification.

 Messages take the following form: